Eeonum/alpha-compiler/README.md

 *Update November 2021 now tested with python 3.7.11 (Python virtual environment) on MacOS Big Sur v11.6, and zipline-trader*

-Remark: we believe alpha-compiler is compatible with any python version and any zipline version, as long as you are able to install zipline into your python environment and make it function perperly.
+Remark: we believe alpha-compiler is compatible with any python version and any zipline version, as long as you are able to install zipline into your python environment and make it function proper, i.e. data ingestion, run_algorithm, etc.